 At Xavier College, we are passionate about maintaining and developing teaching, learning and living environments that fully support educational outcomes, nurture our spiritual journey and inspire us to be the best version of ourselves.

 Our buildings are comprised of both stunningly restored historical spaces and state of the art, architectural designed learning spaces that help us to achieve our learning goals.

-By the commencement of the 2024 academic year, our new 'Kostka' building for Years 7 and 8, will be complete and operational.
+Our new Kostka precinct at the Senior School opened in January 2024.
 It is a massive investment in an exceptional facility, that will provide outstanding opportunities for our Year 7 and 8 students to shine.

-Positioned on the northern boundary of Xavier's magnificent grounds, the 'Kostka' building will sit in an idyllic location overlooking the pristine sports grounds to the CBD beyond.
+Positioned on the northern boundary of Xavier's magnificent grounds, the 'Kostka' building sits in an idyllic location overlooking the pristine sports grounds to the CBD beyond.